 About Prevent Blindness Georgia

 Prevent Blindness Georgia was established in 1965 as an affiliate of Prevent Blindness, the nation's leading nonprofit eye health and safety organization.
 With a focus on promoting a continuum of vision care, Prevent Blindness Georgia touches the lives of more than 40,000 people each year with our direct services.
-We vision screen 35,000 four year olds; train more than 400 public health, school nurse and pediatric vision screeners; screen high risk adults for glaucoma and other aging eye diseases; provide current information on eye health and safety; and provide eye examinations and free or low-cost eye glasses to adults and replacement glasses for students.
-In program year 2014, Prevent Blindness Georgia served 111 counties in Georgia through our children's and adult programs.
+We vision screen nearly 35,000 four year olds; train more than 200 public health, school nurse and pediatric vision screeners; screen high risk adults for glaucoma and other aging eye diseases; provide current information on eye health and safety; and provide eye examinations and free or low-cost eye glasses to adults and replacement glasses for children.
+In program year 2015, Prevent Blindness Georgia served 116 counties in Georgia through our children's and adult programs.

-During this past school year, Prevent Blindness Georgia's Star Pupils Children's Vision Screening program, utilizing the services of certified vision screeners, screened more than 29,000 Georgia four year olds and referred about six percent of them to an eye care professional for further evaluation.
+During this past school year, Prevent Blindness Georgia's Star Pupils Children's Vision Screening program, utilizing the services of certified vision screeners, screened more than 34,000 Georgia three through five year olds and referred about seven percent to an eye care professional for further evaluation.
 Suspected eye conditions included amblyopia or "lazy eye" blindness, strabismus or muscle imbalance, and refractive errors.
 If detected at an early age, children's eye conditions, some of which could ultimately lead to blindness, can be corrected with prescription eyeglasses or patching to strengthen the weak eye.
 We recognize that vision problems are the leading handicap of childhood and continue to grow the program across the state as funding permits.

 Prevent Blindness Georgia also offers school nurse and pediatrician training programs.
 Through these programs, school nurses and pediatric offices are trained in the best evidence-based method of vision screening children using a manual jointly published by the American Academy of Pediatrics and Prevent Blindness.

 The Georgia Retinal Imaging Project, which utilizes new retinal imaging technology to detect glaucoma and diabetic retinopathy, is underway, thanks to the R. Howard Dobbs, Jr., Foundation which provided funding for the Nidek Automated Fundus camera.
-Prevent Blindness Georgia board chair Scott Pastor, MD, a glaucoma specialist with Eye Consultants of Atlanta, designed the project.
+Past PBGA board co-chair Scott Pastor, MD, a glaucoma specialist with Eye Consultants of Atlanta, designed the project.
 More than 1,000 people at risk for aging eye diseases receive retinal screenings each program year.